SS Île de France: Legacy

 In 1931 the ninth floor restaurant in Eaton's Department Store, Montreal, Québec, Canada, was styled after the first class restaurant aboard the ship.
 Lady Eaton, the store owner's wife, had just travelled on the liner and requested the style of the Île de France.

-Île de France is also the logo and namesake of French-Imported premium cheese brand, Ile de France.
+Île de France is also the logo and namesake of French-Imported premium cheese brand, Île-de-France.

 In popular culture

 In the Fred Astaire/Ginger Rogers movie Swing Time, Dorothy Fields's lyrics to "A Fine Romance", sung by a frustrated Rogers to a disinterested Astaire, include the line, "You're just as hard to land as the Île de France."

-The Île de France is referenced on the sitcom I Love Lucy, Season 1, Episode 32, “Lucy gets Ricky on the radio”.
+Île de France is referenced on the sitcom I Love Lucy, Season 1, Episode 32, “Lucy gets Ricky on the radio”.